 Why are so many of Havana's old American cars painted pink?
 Cuba and in particular Havana, is famous for its 1950s American classic cars seen cruising the streets, many of them taking tourists around.
 Recently it seems, more and more of them are painted pink!
-There is more behind the story than just a simple color preference, and the roots can be traced as far back as Graceland in Memphis Tennessee.
+There is more behind the story than just a simple colour preference, and the roots can be traced as far back as Graceland in Memphis Tennessee.

 The short answer

-The simple answer to why there is a pink classic American car fever happening in Havana is that pink is the color most frequently requested by tourists when they get the choice of vehicle for a tour around the city.
+The simple answer to why there is a pink classic American car fever happening in Havana is that pink is the colour most frequently requested by tourists when they get the choice of vehicle for a tour around the city.
 That's what the drivers of these beautiful machines will tell you, and they would know.
-Armando Lee Socarras who provides classic car tours of Havana, tells that the first day after he and his father finished painting their 1956 Ford Fairlaine convertible a bright pink color, they picked up more rides than on any other day of work previously when the car was a two-tone blue and white.
+Armando Lee Socarras who provides classic car tours of Havana, tells that the first day after he and his father finished painting their 1956 Ford Fairlaine convertible a bright pink colour, they picked up more rides than on any other day of work previously when the car was a two-tone blue and white.

 Girls get to choose

-Armando also notices that if there is a heterosexual couple on holiday, it will almost always be the woman who gets to choose the color of the car they will ride in, and because of this he reasons, pink is the most popular choice.
+Armando also notices that if there is a heterosexual couple on holiday, it will almost always be the woman who gets to choose the colour of the car they will ride in, and because of this he reasons, pink is the most popular choice.